gwDistSys20/gwDistSys20.github.io/hw2/hw2.md

 > Deadline: Tuesday 9/29/2020
 > GitHub Repo Setup: TBD
 > This assignment must be completed in **groups of at most 4 students**.
-You **MAY NOT** share your code for this assignment with any other group.
-It is acceptable to provide high level advice about relevant go libraries and tools, but you should not be explaining to other groups how to solve the problem, nor should you be searching the internet for solutions.

 ## Introduction

 In this lab you'll build a MapReduce system.
 You'll implement a worker process that calls application Map and Reduce functions and handles reading and writing files, and a master process that hands out tasks to workers and copes with failed workers.
 You'll be building something similar to the [MapReduce paper](http://research.google.com/archive/mapreduce-osdi04.pdf).

+> To solve this assignment you will need to understand the MapReduce architecture and algorithm... you will need to read the paper to get the details!

 ## Collaboration Policy

 As a team you must write all the code you hand in, except for code that we give you as part of assignments.
-You are not allowed to look at other group's solution, and you are not allowed to look at solutions from previous years.
+You are not allowed to look at other group's solution, and you are not allowed to look at existing solutions to the problem.
 You may discuss the assignments with other groups, but you may not look at or copy each others' code.
 The reason for this rule is that we believe you will learn the most by designing and implementing your lab solution yourself.

 > *All students* on a team are expected to contribute to the coding.
 When you submit your assignment you will also provide us with feedback on how evenly work was divided in your team. **Make sure that you are doing your part and not causing your teammates grief by waiting until the last minute!**

 Please do not publish your code or make it available to current or future students. <tt>github.com</tt> repositories are public by default, so please don't put your code there unless you make the repository private.

-> **A Note for Windows users:** This assignment probably <b>won't</b> work directly on Windows.
+> **A Note for Windows users:** This scripts used in this assignment probably <b>won't</b> work directly on Windows.
 If you're feeling adventurous, you can try to get them running inside [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Otherwise, you can use an Amazon VM and VS Code's Remote developer extension.

 ## Getting started

-You'll fetch the initial lab software with [git](https://git-scm.com/) (a version control system).
-To learn more about git, look at the [Pro Git book](https://git-scm.com/book/en/v2) or the [git user's manual](http://www.kernel.org/pub/software/scm/git/docs/user-manual.html).

 We supply you with a simple sequential mapreduce implementation in <tt>src/main/mrsequential.go</tt>.
 It runs the maps and reduces one at a time, in a single process.
 We also provide you with a couple of MapReduce applications: word-count in <tt>mrapps/wc.go</tt>, and a text indexer in <tt>mrapps/indexer.go</tt>.
 You can run word count sequentially as follows: